What Are Hemorrhoids?

 1.)
 Diet

 A high fiber diet is key and in the western world, this is quite limited.
 If you see a dog take a shit on the street, most are perfect, easy, with minimal to no wiping needed.
 Their diet is strictly fiber and the goal should be similar for us humans.
 Supplementation is a convenient way to get enough fiber.
 We at Bespoke Surgical love Take Two or Future Method’s Butt and Gut Daily Fiber Supplement, both geared towards our community and with the goal of full, complete, and easy evacuation.
 Please remember our overall water intake is usually lacking as well.
 Tons of water is needed daily and especially in tandem with fiber supplementation, it is a must.
 I like taking the fiber at night with two large glasses of water (all this liquid will be absorbed in the stool to improve transit as we sleep).
 When standing up in the morning, this creates a change in the pelvic angle, which is a signal to your body to start the defecation process.
-With the addition of fiber supplements, your bowls are primed and ready.
+With the addition of fiber supplements, your bowls are primed and ready and you can learn how to prevent hemorrhoids.

 2.)
 Less Time, Less Force, Less Pressure

-It’s important to understand that the more localized and prolonged the pressure in the anal canal is, the more redirected the blood flow is to that region.
+When learning how to avoid hemorrhoids, It’s important to understand that the more localized and prolonged the pressure in the anal canal is, the more redirected the blood flow is to that region.
 It makes sense that in both sitting and/or exercising, which engages that musculature, this can indeed be a problem.
 For instance, with bowel movements, the days of reading the newspaper or now checking all your social media accounts should be limited.
 Less time, less force, and less pressure will minimize the blood flow to your anus and/or will allow the proper mechanism to function.
 Actually, the act of wiping in a standing position, re-directs the blood flow out of hemorrhoids, which will decrease the distention.
 Just a reminder that the more blood flow there is, the more stretching of the skin or hemorrhoids, which means the more sequelae can occur, like bleeding, clotting, and pain, all leading to difficulty during both defecation and anal intercourse.

 3.)
 Managing Blood Flow